WalletConnect/walletconnect-docs/docs/api/registry-api.md

 ## Listings API

 By default listings endpoints return all data for provided type.
-You can use following query params to return paginated data or search for specific listing by its name:
+You can use the following query params to return paginated data or search for a specific listing by its name:

 | Name    | Description                                                                         |
 | ------- | ----------------------------------------------------------------------------------- |